nikhil25803/fundRaiser/README.md

 ## Sneak Peek 👀

-+ ### **Homepage** - User-friendly UI contains basic info about the project, recent posts, and required links.
++ ### **Homepage**
+User-friendly UI contains basic info about the project, recent posts,and required links.

 [![image](https://www.linkpicture.com/q/fundsHomepage.png)](https://www.linkpicture.com/view.php?img=LPic630058d665011415661358)

 ---
-+ ### **Donate Page** - All the posts posted will be displayed here with a title, description, image, a unique post id, and a link for the payment page with UPI address.
++ ### **Donate Page**
+All the posts posted will be displayed here with a title, description, image, a unique post id, and a link for the payment page with UPI address.

 [![image](https://www.linkpicture.com/q/loginAsdiffUser.png)](https://www.linkpicture.com/view.php?img=LPic630058d665011415661358)

 ---

-+ ### **Sign-up page** - Join us filling the sign-up form.
++ ### **Sign-up page**
+Join us filling the sign-up form.
 This signup form with a password strength checker and email verification will respond to you in a situation like an email id already registered, provided the email doesn't exist, the password didn't match, or too small with an interactive displayed message.

 [![image](https://www.linkpicture.com/q/signUpform.png)](https://www.linkpicture.com/view.php?img=LPic630058d665011415661358)

-+ ### On successful signup, you will receive a welcome email from the website containing all the credentials using which you can log in and access the website.
+On successful signup, you will receive a welcome email from the website containing all the credentials using which you can log in and access the website.

 [![image](https://www.linkpicture.com/q/welcomeMail.png)](https://www.linkpicture.com/view.php?img=LPic630058d665011415661358)

 ---

-+ ### **Login Page** - Use your credentials to Login and access the website [![image](https://www.linkpicture.com/q/loginPage.png)](https://www.linkpicture.com/view.php?img=LPic630058d665011415661358)
++ ### **Login Page**
+Use your credentials to Login and access the website

+[![image](https://www.linkpicture.com/q/loginPage.png)](https://www.linkpicture.com/view.php?img=LPic630058d665011415661358)

 ---

-+ ### **User Dashboard** - A dynamic dashboard is provided to all the users where they can add a new post using a form and can see their last post posted here.
++ ### **User Dashboard**
+A dynamic dashboard is provided to all the users where they can add a new post using a form and can see their last post posted here.

 [![image](https://www.linkpicture.com/q/dashboard_4.png)](https://www.linkpicture.com/view.php?img=LPic630058d665011415661358)

 ---

-+ ### **Create a Post** - You can create a new post by filling out the form provided in the dashboard.
++ ### **Create a Post**
+You can create a new post by filling out the form provided in the dashboard.
 Fill the details accordingly and click _POST_

 [![image](https://www.linkpicture.com/q/newPostForm.png)](https://www.linkpicture.com/view.php?img=LPic630058d665011415661358)

----

-+ ### Now the post will be visible on the _/donate_ page.
+Now the post will be visible on the _/donate_ page.
 Click on the _Donate_ button to route to the payment page.

 [![image](https://www.linkpicture.com/q/loginAsdiffUser.png)](https://www.linkpicture.com/view.php?img=LPic630058d665011415661358)

 ---

-+ ### **Payment Page** - The payment page is provided with all the details of the post like post Id, title, and description which you can use to cross-check.
++ ### **Payment Page**
+The payment page is provided with all the details of the post like post Id, title, and description which you can use to cross-check.

 [![image](https://www.linkpicture.com/q/paymentPage.png)](https://www.linkpicture.com/view.php?img=LPic630058d665011415661358)

-+ ### This page will show you the QR code which you can use to scan through any payment application according to your preference.
+This page will show you the QR code which you can use to scan through any payment application according to your preference.

 ---